Skip to main content

 Fig. 15.5.
 Ko Phuket corals {K}.
 Map of study site showing locations of transects, A, B and C.

 The basic data were root-transformed and Bray-Curtis similarities calculated between every pair of samples within each year/transect combination (C was not surveyed in 1986); the resulting triangular similarity matrices were then input to non-metric MDS (Fig. 15.6).
-By joining the points in an MDS, in the order of the samples along the inshore-to-offshore transect, one can visualise the degree of seriation, that is, the extent to which the community changes in a smooth and regular fashion, departing ever further from its that at the start of the transect.
+By joining the points in an MDS, in the order of the samples along the inshore-to-offshore transect, one can visualise the degree of seriation, that is, the extent to which the community changes in a smooth and regular fashion, departing ever further from the community at the start of the transect.
 A measure of linearity of the resulting sequence could be constructed directly from the location of the points in the MDS.
 However, this could be misleading when the stress is not zero, so that the pattern of relationships between the samples cannot be perfectly represented in 2 dimensions; this will often be the case, as with some of the component plots in Fig. 15.6.
 Again, a better approach is to work with the fundamental similarity matrix that underlies the MDS plots, of whatever dimension.

 Ch15fig15.6.png

 Fig. 15.6.
 Ko Phuket corals {K}.
 MDS ordination of the changing coral communities (species cover data) along three transects (A to C) at four times (1983 to 1988).
-The lines indicate the degree of seriation by linking successive points along a transect, from onshore (1) to offshore samples (12 or 17); r values (seriation statistic, IMS) are at top right.
+The lines indicate the degree of seriation by linking successive points along a transect, from onshore (1) to offshore samples (12 or 17); $\rho$ values (seriation statistic, IMS) are at top right.
 Sample 1 from transect A in 1983 is omitted (see text) and no samples were taken for transect C in 1986 (reading across rows, stress = 0.10, 0.11, 0.09; 0.10, 0.11; 0.08, 0.14, 0.11; 0.07, 0.09, 0.10).

-The index of multivariate seriation (IMS) proposed is therefore defined as a Spearman correlation coefficient ($\rho _ s$, e.g. Kendall, 1970, see also equation 6.3) computed between the corresponding elements of two triangular matrices of rank ‘dissimilarities’.
+The index of multivariate seriation (IMS) proposed is therefore defined as a Spearman correlation coefficient ($\rho _ s$, e.g. Kendall (1970) , see also equation 6.3) computed between the corresponding elements of two triangular matrices of rank ‘dissimilarities’.
 The first is that of Bray-Curtis coefficients calculated for all pairs from the n coral community samples (n = 12 or 17 in this case).
 The second is formed from the inter-point distances of n points laid out, equally-spaced, along a line.
 If the community changes exactly match this linear sequence (for example, sample 1 is close in species composition to sample 2, samples 1 and 3 are less similar; 1 and 4 less similar still, up to 1 and 12 having the greatest dissimilarity) then the IMS has a value $\rho = 1$.
 If, on the other hand, there is no discernible biotic pattern along the transect, or if the relationship between the community structure and distance offshore is very non-monotonic – with the composition being similar at opposite ends of the transect but very different in the middle – then $\rho$ will be close to zero.
 These near-zero values can be negative as well as positive but no particular significance attaches to this.

 A statistical significance test would clearly be useful, to answer the question: what value of $\rho$ is sufficiently different from zero to reject the null hypothesis of a complete absence of seriation?
-Such an (exact) test can be derived by permutation in this case.*** If the null hypothesis is true then the labelling of samples along the transect (1, 2, …, n) is entirely arbitrary, and the spread of $\rho$ values which are consistent with the null hypothesis can be determined by recomputing its value for permutations of the sample labels in one of the two similarity matrices (holding the other fixed).
-For T randomly selected permutations of the sample labels, if only t of the T simulated r values are greater than or equal to the observed $\rho$, the null hypothesis can be rejected at a significance level of 100(t+1)/(T+1)%.
+Such an (exact) test can be derived by permutation in this case.
+If the null hypothesis is true then the labelling of samples along the transect (1, 2, …, n) is entirely arbitrary, and the spread of $\rho$ values which are consistent with the null hypothesis can be determined by recomputing its value for permutations of the sample labels in one of the two similarity matrices (holding the other fixed).
+For T randomly selected permutations of the sample labels, if only t of the T simulated $\rho$ values are greater than or equal to the observed $\rho$, the null hypothesis can be rejected at a significance level of 100(t+1)/(T+1)%.

 In 1983, before the dredging operations, MDS configurations (Fig.15.6) indicate that the points along each transect conform rather closely to a linear sequence, and there are no obvious discontinuities in the sequence of community change (i.e. no discrete clusters separated by large gaps); the community change follows a quite gradual pattern.
 The values of $\rho$ are consequently high (Table 15.5), ranging from 0.62 (transect C) to 0.72 (transect B).